Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The scene of thousands of battles and the home of the gladiators during Ancient Rome, the Colosseum is full of intricacies and its walls hold stories that we are all dying to know when traveling to Rome.

-The most authentic experience to visit the Colosseum is the one that takes you to see its arena, from where you will get a unique perspective and feel what the gladiators felt when they jumped into the ring.
-To do so, you will have to take a guided tour of the Colosseum.
+The most authentic experience to visit the Colosseum is the one that takes you to see its Arena and the subway level, from where you will get a unique perspective and feel what the gladiators felt when they jumped into the ring.
+For this, you will have to take a guided tour of the Colosseum with subway and the Roman Forum.

 Guided tour of the arena| ©Rafaella Ferraro